p3nt4/Nuages/Handlers/DNS/DNSAES256/README.md

  - **Query**: C.{ID}.{DATA}.domain.com
  - **Response**: C.{ID}.{HTTPCODE}.{DATA} | -1 on error

-If a request is short enough to fit in a single C Request it can be send like this:
+If a request is short enough to fit in a single C Request it can be sent like this:
  - **Query**: C.-1.{endpoint}.{DATA}.domain.com

  ### Data encoding